 Electronic Logging Devices and Compliance Monitoring

 Electronic Logging Devices (ELDs) have changed how Hours of Service (HOS) rules are checked and followed.
-This new tech has made it easier to keep track of rules, cutting down on mistakes.
+This technology has made it easier to track compliance, reducing errors and falsified entries.
+When drivers or carriers tamper with ELDs, they risk serious legal consequences.
+Learn how trucking companies can be held liable for driver negligence when violations lead to accidents.

 The Transition from Paper Logs to ELDs